Nachtraven/efficient-flights/README.md

 # Quantexa
 Coding challenge for quantexa

+Total coding + Learning time: 22 hours/two full days

+### NOTES: Ran in a JVM with a default of 4gb of memory.
+Certainly lacks efficiency, could be bettered with spark.

-To launch:
+# To launch:
-Compile with scalac quantexa.scala
+### Compile with scalac quantexa.scala

-Run with scala quantexa
+### Run with scala quantexa

-Output is in 3 parts, one for each q 1-2-3
+Output is in 4 parts, one for each question